zaphosting/docs/docs/vserver-windows-supabase.md

 ## Conclusion and more Resources

 Congratulations!
-You have now successfully installed and configured Supabase on your VPS.
+You have now successfully installed and configured Supabase on your VPS/Dedicated Server.
 We also recommend taking a look at the following resources, which could provide you with additional help and guidance during your server configuration process

 - [Supabase.com](https://Supabase.com/) - Official Website
 - [Supabase.com/docs/guides/self-hosting](https://supabase.com/docs/guides/self-hosting) - Supabase Documentation